MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Apple.CISAuthTicketWithIdentity

 This event is collected for Office applications running under Apple platforms.
 The event is used for capturing auth token generation failures during InAppPurchase on the Mac (the event logs the error code received).
-This event is used for detecting and helping troubleshoot auth token generation failures
+This event is used for detecting and helping troubleshoot auth token generation failures.

 The following fields are collected: